michal-flaska/ue5_tutorial/NOTES.md

   - Note: avoid using loops with larger data sets (>100) and use c++ instead.
 Why?
 C++ is faster than blueprint

 ### Misc
-- You can hit 'end' on your keyboard to snap items to the ground (landscape) in the level.
 - Anything that can be placed in a level is called an 'Actor'
 - Light Movability:
   - Types can be changed in Transform section in the details panel